Skip to content

 Additionally, the signature of the [execute_sql] function, which was:

-def execute_sql(connection: MySQLConnection, update: str):
+def execute_sql(connexion: MySQLConnection, update: str):

 becomes:

-def execute_sql(connection: connection, update: str):
+def execute_sql(connexion: connection, update: str):

 The rest remains unchanged.
 The result is as follows: